-Rosemary Woolf Fellow & Tutor in Old and Middle English; Associate Professor of English
+Rosemary Woolf Fellow & Tutor in Old and Middle English; Professor of Medieval Literature

 At Somerville, I teach Old English to first-year students and Middle English to the second years.